Commentaries - December 2012

 The final enrollment in this free, 10-week noncredit course on modern and contemporary American poetry was 42,523 in the fall of 2012, and 38,150 in the fall of 2013.
 Contributions to the discussion forums were read (well, viewed) 957,000 times in 2012.
 Video recordings of collaborative close readings of poems were viewed nearly a half million times in ten weeks (in '12 and '13 each).
 The course site remains open for those enrolled for another nine months.
 Here are some links:

-1. ModPo home page (note that enrollments for the next running of the course are now being accepted)
+1. ModPo home page (enrollments for September-November 2014 now being accepted)

 3. Facebook group: ongoing, although the course has officially ended